tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 ### Interpreter

-There's no way to call these methods directly.
+This interpreter provides no way to look up (`LOAD_METHOD`) or call (`CALL_METHOD`) the methods directly.
 For the purposes of this demo, the only way to call these methods is through purpose-built opcodes.
 For example, the opcode `ADD` takes two arguments.
 It looks up `kAdd` on the left hand side and calls it. `PRINT` is similar.

 There are only two other opcodes, `ARG` and `HALT`.